williamyang1991/StyleGANEX/README.md

 ## (1) Inference

 Comming soon.
-We are cleanning our code. :)
+We are cleaning our code. :)

 ## (2) Training